awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-samples.md

-# Sample contact flows<a name="contact-flow-samples"></a>
+# Sample flows<a name="contact-flow-samples"></a>

-Amazon Connect includes a set of sample contact flows that show you how to perform common functions\.
-They are designed to help you learn how to create your own contact flows that work in a similar way\.
+Amazon Connect includes a set of sample flows that show you how to perform common functions\.
+They are designed to help you learn how to create your own flows that work in a similar way\.
 For example, if you want to add a queued callback flow to your call center, take a look at the [Sample queued callback](sample-queued-callback.md) flow\.

 **To explore how the sample flows work**

-1. Claim a number if you haven't already: go to **Routing**, **Phone numbers**, **Claim a number**\.
+1. Claim a number if you haven't already: go to **Channels**, **Phone numbers**, **Claim a number**\.

 1. Choose the **DID** tab, then choose a number\.

-1. In **Contact flow / IVR** use the drop down to choose the sample contact flow you want to try\.
+1. In **Flow / IVR** use the drop down to choose the sample flow you want to try\.
 Click **Save**\.

 1. Call the number\.
-The sample contact flow that you selected starts\.
+The sample flow that you selected starts\.

-   We recommend opening the sample contact flow in the contact flow designer and following along to see how it works while you're experiencing it\.
+   We recommend opening the sample flow in the flow designer and following along to see how it works while you're experiencing it\.

-**To open a sample flow in the contact flow designer**
+**To open a sample flow in the flow designer**

-1. In Amazon Connect choose **Routing**, **Contact flows**\.
+1. In Amazon Connect choose **Routing**, **Flows**\.

-1. On the **Contact flows** page, scroll down to the flows with names that start with **Sample**\.
+1. On the **Flows** page, scroll down to the flows with names that start with **Sample**\.

 1. Choose the flow you want to view\.

-The topics in this section describe how each of the sample contact flows work\.
+The topics in this section describe how each of the sample flows work\.

 **Topics**
 + [Sample inbound flow](sample-inbound-flow.md)